 Our e2e testing uses realistic data in sandboxed test instances of Asana.
 This is closest to the experience our customers will have with our features, but comes at the expense of evaluation time; rather than use automated evaluation, we run these tests more infrequently, and they’re graded by one of our product managers.

 We’ve found that the cost in PM time is more than worth the investment.
 Our end-to-end testing process has discovered a number of surprising quality and formatting changes when rolling out new models well before they reached production.
 This process also allows us to assess other aspects of "intelligence" that are harder to isolate and quantify – ranging from style and tone, to deeper understanding and "connecting the dots.”
-Automated united and integration testing has been a great time-saver during development, but we’ve learned from experience that their output is not a replacement from a real human evaluating the output of a model.
+Automated unit and integration testing has been a great time-saver during development, but we’ve learned from experience that their output is not a replacement from a real human evaluating the output of a model.

 When we work with partners to test pre-production models, we sometimes bring in other assessments.
 We have a collection of scripts that allow us to rapidly generate performance statistics, specifically measuring time-to-first-token (TTFT) and tokens-per-second (TPS).
 And to test the agentic capabilities of Claude 3.5 Sonnet, we added two more tests: a quantitative benchmark on our custom tool-use extractor, and qualitative testing using our internal multi-agent prototyping platform.